 To determine the best pipe wrench, we looked at the following features — size, handle style, materials, and jaws.
 Most homeowners should be fine with a pipe wrench that ranges from 14 to 18 inches in length.
 However, if you’re a professional plumber, you may find that you need a larger pipe wrench to improve the range of projects you can tackle.
 Likewise, sturdy materials and jaws that indicate their capacity with engraved numbers are value-added features that will improve your functionality.
+So, to ensure that you use reliable tools as you work, we have prepared for you a list of the best tools.

 After considering all of the above, we nominated the Tradespro 14-inch Heavy-Duty Pipe Wrench as our Top Pick.
 In addition to being very affordable, the 14-inch length makes it perfect for DIYers as the jaws can expand up to three and a half inches and can accommodate pipes that are up to two inches in diameter.
 Keep reading for more details on our top picks.